charnley/rmsd/README.md

-Root-mean-square deviation of two XYZ files based on Kabsch algorithm.
+Root-mean-square deviation (RMSD) of two XYZ structures.
 ====

 The root-mean-square deviation (RMSD) is calculated, using Kabsch algorithm (1976) for